-If you happen to have both civilian account and uniformed services accounts, the combined account balance and outstanding loan amount will be considered for the calculation of the maximum loan amount.
+If you happen to have both a civilian account and uniformed services account, the combined account balance and outstanding loan amount will be considered for the calculation of the maximum loan amount.

 Interest and Other Relevant Cost of the TSP Loan

 The TSP Loan Interest rate you pay is the same as the G fund rate at the time of your loan application process.
 And when it comes to the costs, if you borrow from your TSP account, you obviously flunk the earnings you would have earned if you had not taken the loan in the first place.

 Moreover, the amount you will be paying yourself back (with interests) will become your raw payment rather than investment performance.
 If the interest turns out to be less than what your money could have earned had you not taken out the loan, you will have less money saved even after you have repaid your loan.

 Also, you’ll have to pay a loan fee of $50 upon completion of the loan payment.
 If you fail to repay your loan in accordance with the Loan Agreement, the TSP must report your unpaid amount to IRS as a taxable distribution.

 For the approval of the loan, you have to submit the completed Residential Loan Agreement along with all necessary documentation.
 Documentation is needed only in the case of Residential TSP Loan and the requirements have been highlighted as follows.

 - Residential Loan

 All documents must be from a third party.
 Also, the documents cannot be dated more than 24 months ago from the date in TSO Loan Agreement.